kw7oe/mini-db/README.md

     - [x] Support usage of index scan in update plan node.
   - [x] Write test to ensure that two phase locking works on all read and write anomolies.
-    - [ ] Update query executor, table to ensure lock is acquired correctly so the tests for read/write anomolies passed.
+    - [x] Update query executor, table to ensure lock is acquired correctly so the tests for read/write anomolies passed.
     - Currently, the test is only available for index scan executor.
 To ensure, we can test the read/write anomolies with sequence scan, we need to first support where expression evaluation in our query engine.
       Which would be a task for another day.
   - [ ] Implement concurrent query execution.
+  - [ ] Implement dead lock detection.
   - [ ] Implement dead lock prevention.
 (Wound Wait algorithm) _([Reference](https://15445.courses.cs.cmu.edu/fall2021/project4/#deadlock_prevention))_
-  - [ ] Implement dead lock detection.
-- [ ] Integrate with `pg_query.rs` to support SQL.
-  - This will allow us to easily test things by using SQL statement instead of manually writing our query plan.
 - [ ] Implement recovery mechanism for our database.
   - [ ] Implement WAL.
   - [ ] Implement ARIES.
+- [ ] Update our query parser to integrate with our new query executor.
+  - This will allow us to easily test things by using SQL statement instead of manually writing our query plan.

 _(subject to changes as we progress)_